Speak Your Mind: Singles

 "Friends", a collaboration with American DJ Marshmello, was released as the fifth single on 9 February 2018.
 It reached the top ten in the UK, Ireland, and Hungary, as well as the top forty in twelve countries.
-The song additionally became Anne-Marie's first US Billboard Hot 100 entry as a lead artist, where it peaked at no. 11.
+The song additionally became Anne-Marie's first US Billboard Hot 100 entry as a lead artist, where it peaked at number 11.
+It would eventually be certified 6× Platinum in Canada, 4× Platinum in the US and Australia, and 3× Platinum in the UK.
 The music video, directed by Hannah Lux Davis, was released on 16 February 2018.
 In the visual, Anne-Marie and a group of female friends host a house party.
 Marshmello keeps avoiding being asked to leave.
 However, as Anne-Marie attempts to kick him out, he keeps finding ways to get back into the house, which annoys Anne-Marie and her friends.

 "2002" was released as the sixth single on 20 April 2018.
 The song debuted at number 8 in the United Kingdom, becoming Anne-Marie's fourth UK top 10 hit, before later climbing to number three, making it Anne-Marie's highest-charting song as a lead artist.
-It also reached the top ten in Ireland, Scotland, and Australia.
+It also reached the top ten in Ireland, Scotland, and Australia, and was certified 8× Platinum in the US, 5× Platinum in Canada, 4× Platinum in the UK, and 2× Platinum in Austria and the US.
 A remixed version of "Perfect" retitled "Perfect to Me" was released as a single on 2 November 2018.
-It has reached number 57 in the United Kingdom.
+It has reached number 57 in the United Kingdom, where it was certified Gold.

-Promotional single
+Promotional singles and other songs

-On 21 October 2016, a stripped version of "Peak" was released.
+On 21 October 2016, a stripped version of the song "Peak" was released.
 It later became the main version of the song, and was included on Speak Your Mind as the first promotional single.
+It was specifically included as a bonus track on the Japan edition and digital deluxe edition of the album.
+Despite not being released as singles, the songs "Can I Get Your Number" and "Trigger" also charted, with the latter peaking at number 59 on the Irish Singles Chart.

+Promotion

+Speak Your Mind Tour

+In 2018, Anne-Marie announced the Speak Your Mind Tour in support of her debut album.
+The tour consisted of 5 legs, taking place in Australia, Asia, Europe and North America.
+The tour began on 20 August 2018, in Los Angeles, and concluded on 19 June 2019, in London.
+Goody Grace, Mahalia, Kojey Radical, Ella Watson, Cellarr (then known as "OpenSide"), Glades, and Lennon Stella.

+Tour dates

+Setlist

+This setlist represents the set from the show at O2 Academy in Leeds and may not represent the setlist for the remainder of the tour.